dex4er/Starlight/README.md

 Starlight was started as a fork of [Thrall](https://metacpan.org/pod/Thrall) server which is a fork of [Starlet](https://metacpan.org/pod/Starlet) server.
-It has almost the same code as [Thrall](https://metacpan.org/pod/Thrall) and [Starlet](https://metacpan.org/pod/Starlet) and it was adapted to doesn't use any other modules than [Plack](https://metacpan.org/pod/Plack).
+It has almost the same code as [Thrall](https://metacpan.org/pod/Thrall) and [Starlet](https://metacpan.org/pod/Starlet) and it was adapted to not use any other modules than [Plack](https://metacpan.org/pod/Plack).

 Starlight is created for Unix-like systems but it should also work on Windows with some limitations.